To qualify for this State-of-the-Science Stroke Nursing Symposium award you must meet the following deadlines:

 - Each applicant will be evaluated on their commitment to providing quality nursing care to patients with stroke as evidenced by information in their personal statement, CV and letter of recommendation.
 The goal of these Travel Grants is to encourage attendance at the State-of-the-Science Stroke Nursing Symposium and International Stroke Conference.

 - *Grant type: There are four (4) travel grants available.
 Grant 1 is targeted for first time attendees to the State-of-the-Science Stroke Nursing Symposium.
 Grant 2 is targeted for international applicants.
 The candidate must not be a citizen or permanent resident of the United States and the candidate must currently be working outside the United States.
 Grant 3 is targeted for early career applicants.
 Early career applicants are nurses in their first 5 years of either nursing, research, or care of patients with stroke.
-Grant 4 targets minorities.
-The candidate for Grant 4 must be a minority by the standard NIH definition: He or she belongs to a minority group underrepresented in biomedical and behavioral science careers, based on their minority group's representation in the total population.
-This includes American Indians (including Alaskan Natives, Eskimos and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
+Grant 4 targets Underrepresented Racial and Ethnic Groups.
+The candidate for Grant 4 must be from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis: This includes American Indians (including Alaskan Natives, Eskimos and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
 Other candidates considered a minority are those from medically underserved populations with low socio-economic status and those living in rural areas to include whites.
 When completing your application please indicate which grant you are applying for.

 - Winners are not eligible to re-enter the competition in subsequent years.
 There are no citizenship requirements.